The official currency of Netherlands

 You can also withdraw money from a local ATM or pay with your credit card, as there are no additional costs except the commissions practised by the bank where you have opened your account.

-Tip: use a currency converter before you go to an exchange office so you can compare the rates used by the office with the official ones and have an idea how profitable is to exchange money on that exchange office.
+Tip: use a currency converter before you go to an exchange office so you can compare the rates used by the office with the official ones and have an idea of how profitable is to exchange money on that exchange office.

 All the 12 provinces from the Netherlands, from the north and south Holland, all territories adopted euro!